As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Clean the Rocks

 Wash the rocks thoroughly with warm water, scrubbing with a fingernail brush.
-It’s common for crusted dirt to remain on a stone, even through the tumbling or smoothing process.
-This will not allow the dye onto the surface of the stone, so special care should be taken during this step.
+It’s common for crusted dirt to remain on a stone, even through tumbling or smoothing.
+This will not allow the dye onto the stone’s surface, so special care should be taken during this step.

-TIP: It is really important to clean rocks properly to get the best results of dyed rocks later.
+TIP: It is really important to clean rocks properly to get the best-dyed rock results later.
 Check out these ideas on how to clean rocks and minerals in the article below:

 How to Clean Your Rocks and Minerals: 5 Simple Ideas